LibreOffice/dictionaries/en/README_en_GB.txt

            — Sorted alphabetically the tags of the .aff, so the order of words in the wordlist changed.

 2023-02-02:
-           — Added flag "~" for "ish" ending words.
+           — Added flag “~” for “ish” ending words.
-           — Improved flag "J" ("ings" → "ing's" and "ings"), increasing the wordlist in ~490 valid words.
+           — Improved flag “J” (“ings” → “ing's” and “ings”), increasing the wordlist in ~490 valid words.

 2023-02-14:
-           — Improved flag "W".
+           — Improved flag “W”.

 2023-03-01:
-           — Removed most of the possessives of plurals ending with "s".
+           — Removed most of the possessives of plurals ending with “s”.

+2023-05-07:
+           — Improved flag “O”.

+2023-05-17:
+           — Improved flag “W”.

+2023-05-23:
+           — Improved flag “J”.

+2023-09-03:
+           — Improved flag “N”, increasing the wordlist in 596 valid words.

+2023-10-03:
+           — Improved flag “q”, increasing the wordlist in 126 valid words.

+2023-10-07:
+           — Improved flag “-”, increasing the wordlist in 128 valid words.

+2023-10-26:
+           — Improved flag “J”, increasing the wordlist in 70 valid words.
 -------

 MARCO A.G.PINTO: